THE LIFE COACH SCHOOL PODCAST – Episode 26

 “I want to be really clear that the basic concept of the model is not something that I invented.
 It’s a basic truth.
 What I invented was just a way of looking at it, a way of organizing your brain around it.
 It’s just a tool that I created.
-The concepts behind the tool are universal truths.
-There are many models that are very similar to this one because it is based on a universal truth.”
+The concepts behind the tool are universal truths.”

 I think that I will progress more smoothly through my ONE YEAR journey by understanding this “universal truth”.
-I will use Brooke’s model because it makes sense to me.
-And because it is used by at least three of the podcast hosts I am listening to, currently.
+And Brooke’s model, this tool she created, makes sense to me.

 Let’s look at the different parts of the model:

 CIRCUMSTANCE – Just the boring facts.
 Things that happen in this world that we can’t control like other people’s behavior or the weather.
 Our past.
 We have no control over our past.
 It’s done.

 - My teenager didn’t go to church today

 - My boyfriend broke up with me

 - Or I already used the example in yesterday’s post: My three kids are sitting on the couch talking